saivachandran/kubernetes-learn/kubernets-theory.md

         pod is create running enviroment or create layer on top of the container

         pod purpose to run one application container at time

+        Each pod get it's own ip address

+        pod get new ip address when pod dies and recreated